shiftkey/blog/_posts/2012-09-23-unofficial-unconfirmed-awesome-guide.md

  - learn about Neo4J and graph database concepts by building a proof-of-concept accounting webapp
  - learn about DirectX and de-rust on my C++ skills by building a Windows 8 app
- - give feedback to the [Shimmer](https://github.com/github/shimmer) team by creating an installer for [MarkPad](https://github.com/Code52/DownmarkerWPF)

 See how they can be considered daunting goals?